giandab/Market-simulator/README.md

 # Market-simulator

-A python stocks simulator.
-Users can search for to buy or sell.
+A python market simulator.
+Users can search for stocks to buy or sell.
 Activity is saved in a csv file.